sentclose/sentc-docs/docs/protocol/README.md

 At the client the salt is used to derive the encryption and auth key via the password hashing algorithms.
 The auth key is not hashed and will be sent to the server.
 The server hashes the auth key and checks if the hashed key exists.
-If not then the identifier or the password may be wrong.
+If not, then the identifier or the password may be wrong.

-It is important to not just return false if the identifier not exists to impede password brute force attacks.
+It is important to not just return false if the identifier does not exist to impede password brute force attacks.

-If the auth key exists then the server will create a login challenge.
+If the auth key exists, then the server will create a login challenge.
-This is a randomly created string which is encrypted by the users device public key (not the user public key) on the server.
+This is a randomly created string encrypted by the user device public key (not the user public key) on the server.
-The device keys including: encrypted private keys and the encrypted master key and the challenge are returned to the client.
+The device keys including encrypted private keys and the encrypted master key, and the challenge are returned to the client.

-The master key will be decrypted by the encryption key from the password and the decrypted master key decrypts the private keys.
+The master key will be decrypted by the encryption key from the password, and the decrypted master key decrypts the private keys.

-The login challenge will then be decrypted with the decrypted private device key and send back to the server to verify that the user not only got access to the auth key but also to the master key.
+The login challenge will then be decrypted with the decrypted private device key and sent back to the server to verify that the user not only got access to the auth key but also to the master key.

 #### Verify Login

-After the api verifies the login the server will create a json web token (jwt) and return the jwt, a refresh token and the user group keys.
+After the api verifies the login, the server will create a JSON web token (jwt) and return the jwt, a refresh token and the user group keys.

 With the device private key, the group keys are decrypted.

 The jwt can be used to authenticate with the server.

-There is no key rotation for a single device but if a device get lost or compromised the device can be deleted and a key rotation can be done in the user-group for the other devices.
+There is no key rotation for a single device, but if a device gets lost or compromised, the device can be deleted and a key rotation can be done in the user-group for the other devices.

 ### Safety number / public fingerprint

-A user can create a safety number (commonly known as public fingerprint) from its own verify key and another user.
+A user can create a safety number (commonly known as public fingerprint) from its own verify-key and another user.
 The verify-keys get combined and hashed.
-The hash is then shown as base64 encoded string.
+The hash is then shown as a base64 encoded string.

 The user which id comes first in the alphabet will always be the first in the hash.

-### Verify public key
+### Verify the public key

 The public key of a user is used to encrypt the group keys.
-To make sure to use the right public key of the real user a public key can be verified.
+To make sure to use the right public key of the real user, a public key can be verified.
-The safety number can identify the right verify key and the verify key can verify the public key.
+The safety number can identify the right verify-key, and the verify-key can verify the public key.

-When a user was registered, the user group verifies the public key of the user.
+When a user is registered, the user group verifies the public key of the user.
-After a user key rotation the new public key will also be verified by the new verify key (in this case a new safety number is needed).
+After a user key rotation, the new public key will also be verified by the new verify-key (in this case a new safety number is needed).

 It is stored on each device if a public key was verified before.
-To only allow verified user public keys for groups it can be checked in the client before inviting a new user.
+To only allow verified user public keys for groups, it can be checked in the client before inviting a new user.

 ## Groups

 Groups use symmetric keys to encrypt content among the members.
 Every user inside a group can encrypt and decrypt.

-There are also a public/private key pair for each group.
+There is also a public/private key pair for each group.
 For user groups there is also a sign/verify key pair.
-The private key is encrypted by the group key.
+The group key encrypts the private key.

-The symmetric group key is encrypted by the public key of the creator of the group.
+The symmetric group key is encrypted by the public key of the group creator.

-### Adding more user to a group
+### Adding more users to a group

 Adding more users to a group can be done via join req from the user to the group or invite from the group to the user.
-For inviting a user or accepting a join req, all group symmetric keys are encrypted by the users public key in the client and then send encrypted to the server.
+For inviting a user or accepting a join req, all group symmetric keys are encrypted by the user's public key in the client and then sent encrypted to the server.
-When the new member wants to load the group, the group keys are decrypted by the users private key.
+When the new member wants to load the group, the group keys are decrypted by the user's private key.

-When a user gets kicked out a group, all the encrypted group keys for this user will be deleted as well.
+When a user gets kicked out of a group, all the encrypted group keys for this user will be deleted as well.
-It is recommended to do a key rotation after a user leaves to encrypt newer content with keys that the old user not have.
+It is recommended to do a key rotation after a user leaves to encrypt newer content with keys that the old user does not have.

 ### Child and connected groups